 Cleveland Browns’ Linebacker Retweets Letter Condemning Teammate’s Homophobic Slur

-November 28, 2012 by Maureen McCarty, HRC Senior Digital Strategist
+November 28, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 Things are heating up for the Cleveland Browns on Twitter.